• A new book for introverted shy and socially anxious lawyers

 Untangling Fear in Lawyering: A Four-Step Journey Toward Powerful Advocacy is a practical resource for law students, lawyers, legal educators, and law practice mentors to eliminate unnecessary drivers of fear in our profession that impact learning, performance, and individual well-being.

-Having suffered from extreme public speaking anxiety throughout law school and law practice, Heidi’s passion lies in researching, studying, and writing about introversion, shyness, social anxiety, and extreme public speaking anxiety in the legal context—and helping quiet law students and lawyers amplify their authentic advocacy voices.
-Based on her research, she was appointed to serve as a Board Member on the Association of American Law Schools' Committee on Balance in Legal Education.
+Having grappled with extreme public speaking anxiety throughout law school and law practice, Heidi’s passion lies in researching, studying, and writing about introversion, shyness, social anxiety, and extreme public speaking anxiety in the legal context—and helping quiet law students and lawyers amplify their authentic advocacy voices.

-Heidi is the author of four other books on federal litigation and legal writing.
-She resides in Brooklyn, New York and when she is not teaching or writing, she loves working out at SoulCycle, boxing, studying Italian, and accumulating stamps in her passport.
+Heidi is the author of The Introverted Lawyer, Untangling Fear in Lawyering, and The Flourishing Lawyer, plus four other books on federal litigation and legal writing.
+She resides in New York City and when she is not teaching or writing, she loves boxing, studying Italian, and accumulating stamps in her passport.

-To help quiet law students and lawyers become authentically powerful advocates in both deed and word, the second half of this book outlines a practical seven-step process to help introverted, shy, and socially anxious individuals amplify their voices without compromising or suppressing their quiet strengths.
+To help quiet law students and lawyers become authentically powerful advocates in both deed and word, the second half of The Introverted Lawyer book outlines a practical seven-step process to help introverted, shy, and socially anxious individuals amplify their voices without compromising or suppressing their quiet strengths.

 Step 1—Mental Reflection: